 Before joining the Fraud Section, Bill served as Senior Counsel in the Division of Enforcement at the SEC, where he led an investigation into the allocation of IPO shares which resulted in a then-record settlement, and later eight years as an Assistant United States Attorney for the Southern District of New York, including five years as a member of that office’s Securities and Commodities Fraud Task Force.
 Bill has investigated and prosecuted the full spectrum of complex matters, and established a reputation as a skilled courtroom advocate in trials involving securities fraud, market misconduct, bankruptcy fraud and criminal copyright infringement.

 At the Firm, Bill has marshaled his unusual depth and breadth of experience on behalf of clients, developing a reputation as an innovative problem solver, a skilled negotiator and persuasive advocate.
 In particular, he has a proven track record for effectively managing investigations and containing enforcement risk.

-Bill has served as a keynote speaker and panelist at various forums addressing trends and significant developments in U.S. regulatory and criminal law enforcement.
-His appearances include:
+Bill has authored the following publications and served as a keynote speaker and panelist at various forums addressing trends and significant developments in U.S. regulatory and criminal law enforcement.
+His publications and appearances include: